weseldridge/video-annotation/README.md

 # Video Annotation Example

-This is an example project to show how to create a video annotator
+This is an example project to show how to create a video annotator.